zbstof/selenium-qa-primer/README.md

     * cucumber-groovy
     * geb-core
 - Explain how maven manages dependencies and all transitive dependencies are downloaded automatically
-- move GebConfig to resources
+- move GebConfig, features, glue to resources, as they don't need to be compiled
-- maven test -> nothing happens -> need to add junit test for surefire-plugin to run
+- Run test in IDEA.
+Idea uses dependency information from maven, but uses it's own facilities to compile and run code
+- how to run in maven?
 - add dependency to pom: cucumber-junit
 - Add Junit test with @CucumberOptions
+- run test in maven

+        qa-4-maven$ mvn clean test

+- No tests found.
+Add `gmavenplus-plugin` plugin, with goal `testCompile`
-- run tests
+- run maven again

+        qa-4-maven$ mvn clean test

 Docs:
 * [Maven - layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)